glotzerlab/signac/doc/configuration.rst

    workspace_dir=/home/johndoe/myproject/workspace

 project
-  The name is required for the identification of the project's root directory and is used nowhere else.
+  The name is required for the identification of the project's root directory.

 workspace_dir
   The path to your project's workspace.